GOP Gears Up for Tax-Overhaul Push -- 2nd Update

 Budget Deal

-The Senate and House must first agree on the same document.
-The two budgets have some major differences.
+The Senate and House must first agree on the same budget document.
+The Senate budget and the one the House passed earlier this month have some major differences, but that is no longer expected to be much of an obstacle.

 First, the Senate budget allows for tax cuts that reduce revenue and increase deficits by $1.5 trillion over a decade; the House version calls for a revenue-neutral tax bill that doesn't increase deficits.